-7 Questions for Dutch Self-Taught Artist Lucas Thorik on How His Past Lives as a Surfer, DJ Inform His Paintings
+7 Questions for Dutch Artist Lucas Thorik on How His Past Lives as a Surfer, DJ Inform His Paintings

 The artist recently completed a residency at London gallery the Arx.